 Note: I have long been fascinated by the tale of Peter and James Hemings, brothers and slaves of Thomas Jefferson.
 This was written as a precursor—a rough rough draft—of a possible screenplay, one I doubt will ever be fully fleshed.
 I envisioned it as a tale about food as well as people.
-Being as it’s Black History Month, and given the current turmoil in Virginia over racism, I post this as an offering to the past that will feed the future.
+Being as it’s Black History Month, I post this as an offering to the past that will feed the future.
 We tend to see slavery as a monolithic institution; it was, instead, a complex construct with many layers and nuances.
 Further, it was composed of individuals, and the more we know of their stories—of the people who were slaves—the better we can embrace our past and move toward a more compassionate future.

 Peter and James